alexhokl/bb/README.md

 open       | Open the web page of the specified pull request in a browser unapprove  | Unapprove a pull request

-Use "pr [command] --help" for more information about a command.
+Use "go-bb-pr [command] --help" for more information about a command.

+### Installation

+If the machine has Go installed, simply run `go get -u github.com/alexhokl/go-bb-pr`.
+If not, download the latest binary from [release](https://github.com/alexhokl/go-bb-pr/releases) page, and drop it to a directory where it is in of the directories specified in `PATH` environment variable.